General Emilio Aguinaldo, Cavite

+Formerly known and still commonly referred to as Bailen, the municipality was renamed General Emilio Aguinaldo in honor of Emilio Aguinaldo, the first president of the Philippines and a native of Cavite.

 Etymology

+The town is also known by its former official name, Bailen, named after the Spanish town of the same name.
+The town was established in 1858, the 50th anniversary of the Spanish victory against France in the Battle of Bailén that was fought in 1808 during the Peninsular War.

-The town is also known by its former official name of Bailen.
-The municipality's current official name was adopted in 1965 and is named after Emilio Aguinaldo, the president of the First Philippine Republic, who died the year before the rename.
-In 2012, municipality administrators voted to revert the town's name back to Bailen; however, this has yet to be ratified.
+The municipality's current official name was adopted in 1965 and is named after Emilio Aguinaldo, the president of the First Philippine Republic and a native of Cavite who died the year before.
+In 2012, municipality administrators voted to revert the town's name back to Bailen; however, this was never ratified.

 History

+Spanish era

-The municipality of General Emilio Aguinaldo used to be a separate Catholic parish in the town of adjacent Maragondon.
+Bailen used to be a separate Catholic parish in the adjacent town of Maragondon.
 It was founded by virtue of a decree issued on August 28, 1857, by Archbishop Fray Aranguren, OSA, of the Archdiocese of Manila.
 The decree separated the barrios of Batas and Guyong-guyong from the town of Maragondon, naming the new parish Bailen after a town in the province of Jaén.
 It is recounted that a group of citizens from Barrio Batas petitioned Spanish Governor-General Fernando Norzagaray to convert their barrio into a municipality because of its distance from the town proper.
 Giving due course to the petition, the Spanish governor approved the request on August 2, 1858.

-Bailen, the town's original name, is said to be coined from the Spanish word "bailar", meaning "to dance".
-Another claim is that it was named after a Spanish town of the same name, and it is much more plausible.
+Revolutionary era

+After the Cry of Pugad Lawin and the outbreak of the Philippine Revolution, Bailen was one of the towns that were liberated by the Katipuneros of Cavite.
+However, after the Spanish General Polavieja launched his offensive, General Emilio Aguinaldo's forces retreated to the upland towns of Cavite, including Bailen.
+The Spanish offensive followed and when they arrived in Bailen on May 18, 1897, Aguinaldo's forces could no longer be seen.
+They stayed for three days and when the inhabitants were uncooperative, the Spaniards burned the town and the church.
+When the inhabitants returned the day after the Spanish occupation, they saw their town already burned.

+American era

 The American civil government, from 1899 to 1901, reduced the number of towns to facilitate the military policy of concentrating the civilian population of the poblaciones.
 The Philippine Commission approved Act No. 947 on October 15, 1903, annexing the municipalities of Bailen and Mendez to Alfonso, thus becoming barrios of Alfonso.
-The Philippine Commission, for the second time in 1904, reorganized the entire province of Cavite reducing its 22 municipalities to 9 groups of towns.
-Bailen was annexed to Mendez.
-Bailen was reconverted into an independent municipality in 1915, with the complete restoration of peace and order in Cavite.
+Bailen was reconverted into an independent municipality in 1915 with the complete restoration of peace and order in Cavite.

+Post-war independence

-On June 19, 1965, with the signing of Republic Act No. 4346, the town's name, Bailen, was changed to General Emilio Aguinaldo, in honor of the first Philippine president who died the year before.
+On June 19, 1965, with the signing of Republic Act No. 4346, the town's name, Bailen, was changed to General Emilio Aguinaldo, in honor of the first Philippine president, who died the year prior.